 Gudvangen has an interesting history.
 For over a century already, cruise ships sailing from Europe have arrived here.
 Local farmers helped to transport tourists using horse-drawn carriages, from the fjord, up the steep Stallheimskleiva road (yes!
 That hairpin-y road!) to Stalheim Hotel.

 Approximately 120 people live in this small village here, lucky them!
 We really couldn’t have asked for better weather this afternoon.
 My gf & I kept gasping at how beautiful and dramatic the scenery was here.
-It was difficult to peel ourselves away, even though we needed to grab food at the restaurant before the fjord cruise.
+It was difficult to peel ourselves away, even though we had to grab food at the restaurant before taking the fjord cruise.

 | Curious about Norway prices?
-Read how much 6 nights in Norway cost me |
+Read how much 6 nights in Norway cost me! |

 Join the mailing list!

 My favourite segment for the whole day: the fjord cruise!

 Actually, I had no idea what’s a fjord before this trip, and kept seeing the word on articles before coming to Norway.
 Then, while flying into Bergen Airport, I saw the deep, narrow holes between mountains, and deduced they must be the fjords of Norway.
 A fjord = “a long, narrow, deep inlet of the sea between high cliffs, as in Norway, typically formed by submergence of a glaciated valley.”

 On this leg, you’ll board a fjord cruise boat to navigate through Nærøyfjord (just think – “narrow fjord”).
 The Nærøyfjord is the most narrow part of Sognefjord, and is on UNESCO’s World Heritage List, running 17km long and at its narrowest – 250m apart.
 Nærøyfjord is surrounded by mountains towering wayyy above your ferry, as high as 1,600m, which is almost 3x of Pulpit Rock‘s height!).